koenraadhaedens/azd-avd-demo/README.md

 When prompted, provide:
 - **Environment name**: A unique identifier (e.g., "avd-demo-001")
 - **VM Admin Password**: Secure password for session hosts (will be prompted securely)
+- **Domain Admin Password**: Password for the Azure AD DS domain admin account (will be prompted securely)

 ### 4. Post-Deployment Configuration
 The deployment automatically runs a post-provision script that: